lcdunne/roc-face/README.md

 }
 ```

 These models can also be compared to one another.
-Although it is common practice to compare with AIC or BIC (see the results), it can also be done with the `compare` method:
+Although it is common practice to compare with the AIC or BIC values (see the results), it can also be done with the `.compare` method:
 ```python
 >>> evsd.compare(uvsd)
 ('G(EVSD - UVSD)', 85.66079512089179, 1, 2.1360619666273588e-20)
 ```
 This shows that the UVSD provides a significantly better fit than the EVSD.

-Finally, we can just view the ROC data and the two fitted models, as follows:
+Finally, we can just view the ROC data and the two fitted models as follows:

 ```python
 >>> fig, ax = plt.subplots(dpi=120)
 >>> utils.plot_roc(signal, noise, c='k', ax=ax, label='data')
 >>> ax.plot(*evsd.curve, label='EVSD')
 >>> ax.plot(*uvsd.curve, label='UVSD')